 written is to return (immediately) an object that will eventually hold the

 position.
-In modern JS, these objects are called Promise
+In modern JS, these objects are called Promises.

-Warning: do not confuse it with the Clojure promise
+Warning: do not confuse it with the Clojure promise.
+They are closely

 related, but the JS concept is fit to a different execution model